Weight Annotation in Information Extraction: K-Annotators

 A \emph{span} identifies a substring of a document $\doc$ by specifying its bounding indices, that is, a span of $\doc$ is an expression of the form $\mspan{i}{j}$ where $1 \le i\le j \le n+1$.
 By $\doc_{\mspan{i}{j}}$ we denote the substring $\sigma_i \cdots \sigma_{j-1}$.
 If $i=j$, it holds that $\doc_{\mspan{i}{j}}$ is the empty string, which we denote by $\varepsilon$.
 We denote by $\spans(\doc)$ the set of all possible spans of a document $\doc$ and by $\spans$ the set of all possible spans of all possible documents.
 Since we will be working with relations over spans, we assume that $\dom$ is such that $\spans \subseteq \dom$.
 A \emph{$(\srd,\doc)$-relation} over $V \subseteq \vars$ is defined analogously to a $(\srd,\dom)$-relation over $V$ but only uses $V$-tuples with values from $\spans(\doc)$.

-\begin{definition} A \emph{$\srd$-annotator} (or \emph{annotator} for short), is a function $S$ that is associated with a finite set $V\subseteq \vars$ of variables and maps documents $\doc$ into $(\srd,\doc)$-relations over $V$.
+\begin{defi} A \emph{$\srd$-annotator} (or \emph{annotator} for short), is a function $S$ that is associated with a finite set $V\subseteq \vars$ of variables and maps documents $\doc$ into $(\srd,\doc)$-relations over $V$.
 We denote $V$ by $\vars(S)$.
-We sometimes also refer to an annotator as an \emph{annotator over $\srd$} when we want to emphasize the semiring. \end{definition}
+We sometimes also refer to an annotator as an \emph{annotator over $\srd$} when we want to emphasize the semiring. \end{defi}

 Notice that $\B$-annotators, i.e., annotators over the Boolean semiring $(\B,\lor,\land,\false,\true)$ are simply the \emph{document spanners} as defined by Fagin et al.~\cite{DBLP:journals/jacm/FaginKRV15}.